-Get your mates, mum, dad, colleagues to give you a good review.
-Not only will it push people towards purchases from your business, it may help drive up SEO.
+Get your community and customers to give you a good review.
+Not only will it push people towards purchases from your business, but it may also help drive up SEO.
 When you have 4/5 stars on Google Reviews, it could automatically increase SEO by 10%.

 On each of your pages, you want to make it clear who you are and what you are doing.
 Do not title your homepage ‘Home’.
 You want to be telling Google what you do, what you service and what you sell.

 SSL stands for Secure Sockets Layer and you have likely seen it before if you’ve ever shopped online.
 It usually appears as a little padlock at the bottom of a store’s navigation.
 It is a security protocol that allows data or information to travel encrypted so that anything contained inside remains private.